FurrySparkle/surplex-io.github.io/wifi.md

 This doc will guide you through setting up the Wi-Fi connection of your Surplex Shoes.

+Our shoes use Wi-Fi for data transmission.
+Hence, you would need a router in your house with good signal quality. (at least within the room you intended to use Surplex shoes)

-Firstly, please check your currently connected Wi-Fi information on the computer that you intend to use Surplex's shoes with.
-You will need your Wi-Fi
+Firstly, please check your currently connected network information on the computer with which you intend to use Surplex's shoes.
+Having your computer connected to the router through a cable is suggested to ensure a robust connection.
+You will need your router's:

-1. Wi-Fi SSID (e.g., TP-LINK3592)
+1. SSID (e.g., TP-LINK3592)
 2. Password
 3. Currently connected [IPv4] Address on your router. (e.g., 192.168.1.120)